 An admissions interview may be required

-The tuition rate for the academic year 2017-2018 is $940 per credit.
-(A 10% discount off Drexel's regular tuition rate of $1187 per credit)
+The tuition rate for the academic year 2022-2023 is $1069 per credit.
+(A 10% tuition savings off Drexel's regular tuition rate of $1187 per credit)

 - This program is eligible for Financial Aid.

 - Special tuition rates available for Drexel University Alumni, Military members, and members of our Partner Organizations.